tmathmeyer/HLS-Conformance/plan.md

     * Some of these things should be cases that _SHOULD_ fail, not just pass.
 You can tag these entries with some kind of expect failure label.
     * After you complete this step, I'll review your entries.
     * Aim for 20-40 new entries.

+17. **Adding manifests for new tests**
+    * Create manifests for each of the tests that don't have an entry.
+    * Some of the manifests will need a new set of codecs or containers, and you should generate that as well, using content/orbit.mp4 as the media source file.
+    * For Encrypted tests - there's a python script that might help in external/generate_hls.py.
+You probably don't want to use it directly, but there is a section on how to generate keys when keyinfo is not None.
+I suggest you take a similar approach.

+18. **Polishing the turd**
+    * First lets improve a few features:
+      - Tests which are expected to fail should have a green "fail" status bar, not a red one.
+If a test which is expected to fail passes, it should be red, and marked "unepected non-failure".
+      - You have "Logs" and "Network Requests" and "Screenshot" rendered for each test, lets also include every unique manifest that is loaded for each player.
+      - Lets add a little thing in the title bar that shows total/passes/failed/running test counts, and updates whenever one of the tests changes state.
+      - Lets add a little selector at the top which can toggle between "native", "hls.js", and "shakaplayer".
+It should default to "native" and right now the other two choices won't do anything except for pop up an alert saying "unimplemented".
+    * There are a few bugs too:
+      - Sometimes the screenshots don't work.
+      - av1 and vp9 are expected failures.